-In this first lesson, we’ll look at how you can grow in your job as an adult educator by enhancing your professionalism and managing your time effectively.
-In addition, we’ll look at ways to boost your confidence and establish your authority in the classroom.
-Then, look at what makes adult learners tick and how you can best meet their needs.
-You’ll also learn about seven different seating arrangements and the pros and cons of each.
+A great classroom starts with a great teacher—and that’s you!
+This lesson introduces how you can grow in your job as an adult educator by enhancing your professionalism and managing your time effectively.
+In addition, you will learn how to boost your confidence and establish your authority in the classroom.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

 Self-Paced: You have three-month access to the course.
 After enrolling, you can learn and complete the course at your own pace, within the allotted access period.

 Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you’re encouraged to complete each lesson within two weeks of its release.

 Self-Paced: There is no time limit to complete each lesson, other than completing all lessons before your three-month access.